PolyhedronStudio/Q2RTXPerimental/doc/server.md

 command description), and speed up repeated forward seeks.
 Setting this variable to 0 disables snapshotting entirely.
 Default value is 10.

-### Hacks

-#### `sv_strafejump_hack`
-Enables FPS-independent strafe jumping mode for clients using R1Q2 and Q2PRO protocols.
-Values higher than 1 will force this mode for all clients, regardless of their protocol version.
-Default value is 1 (enable strafe jumping hack only for compatible clients).

-#### `sv_waterjump_hack`
-Makes underwater movement speed equal in all directions for clients using Q2PRO protocol.
-Values higher than 1 will force this mode for all clients, regardless of their protocol version.
-Default value is 0 (disabled).

-#### Water jump bug
-Quake 2 player movement code contains a bug that causes surfacing velocity produced by holding the jump button underwater to be severely limited, comparing to movement in other directions.
-Even worse, resulting velocity is calculated differently on client and server sides and that causes prediction errors and jerky movement.
-Q2PRO is able to work around this bug and make player movement speed equal in all directions underwater.
-However, this fix is disabled by default as it is yet unknown if this can be considered an unfair advantage over non-Q2PRO clients.

 ### System

 #### `sys_console`